nehaljwani/team.exiv2.org/book/IMaEA.md

 **Exiv2 Architecture** is about the Exiv2 library and command-line application which implements cross-platform code in C++ to read, modify, insert and delete items of metadata.
 I've been working on this code since 2008 and, as I approach my 70th birthday, would like to document my knowledge in the hope that the code will be maintained and developed by others in future.

 At the moment, the book is _**work in progress**_ and expected to be finished in 2021.
-Exiv2 v0.27.3 shipped on schedule on 2020-06-30 and the first edition of the book was published on exiv2.org.
-By the time Exiv2 v0.27.4 ships on 2021-05-22, I expect the book to be complete.
+Exiv2 v0.27.4 shipped on schedule on 2021-04-30 and the working copy of this book in available on exiv2.org.

 There is no plan to have the book printed or commercially published.